RobertBaruch/nmigen-tutorial/3_modules.md

     main(m, ports=[sync.clk, sync.rst])
 ```

 * `main(module, ports=[<ports>], platform="<platform>")` translates the given module, including any submodules recursively, in either Verilog or RTLIL.
 This is called _elaboration_.
-All `elaborate()` methods will have its `platform` argument set to the given `platform`.
-Elaboratables might create different logic for different platforms.
+All `elaborate()` methods will have its `platform` argument set to the given `platform`, which can be `None`, or a `Platform` representing a particular chip or development board.
+Elaboratables might create different logic for different platforms, and they can directly access chip pins via the platform.

 ```
-python3 thing.py generate -t [v|il]
+python3 thing.py generate -t [v|il] > thing.[v|il]
 ```

+Generating a module results in a single file which includes all submodules.

 ## Domains

 A _domain_, in its basic definition, is a grouping of logic elements.
 If we consider a module as a black box with inputs and outputs, then any given output is generated within one and only one domain.
-If you attempt to set an output in more than one domain, you'll get an error during elaboration that the signal has more than one driver.
+If you attempt to set an output in more than one domain, you'll get an error during elaboration that the signal has more than one driver -- a "driver-driver conflict".

 `Modules` come with two domains built in: a combinatorial domain and a synchronous domain.